aav7fl/website/_posts/2024-09-09-soo-machine-and-auto-ai-aplified-legacy.md

 **Criteria**: When did Robert A. Morrison pass away?
 I am looking for documentation providing Robert's date of death.
 Any documentation should reasonably match known records such as his birth, residences, history, or known family members.

 > I've done some digging on FamilySearch and attached a few records to [Robert's FamilySearch page](https://www.familysearch.org/tree/person/details/9FWJ-G1R) to help with future discovery by others.
 (The website does require an account, but it's free to use).

+It's possible that Robert A. Morrison was actually adopted by Charles and Sarah Morrison, as he doesn't show up in the household in the [Morrison 1881](https://www.familysearch.org/ark:/61903/1:1:MVFZ-FCQ), and I can't even being to piece together what happened to the Morrison family by [1891](https://www.familysearch.org/ark:/61903/1:1:KHG8-2T5) as they're all seamingly apart by then.
+Charles or Sarah show up on any birth records as parents for someone named Robert.
+By 1901, Robert had seemingly immigrated to the US (1899/1900).
+So it's possible that Robert was a relative or close neighbor friend that could have had a different name when he born.
+I was unable to find any records for a Robert born on October 14, 1880, but that doesn't mean I searched all of the correct record collections.
+My theory is that Robert was adopted by the Morrison family between 1891-1899 before he moved away.
+Which is why Robert later lists Charles and Sarah as his parents on his marriage certificate.

 It appears that Robert A. Morrison left Sault Ste.
 Marie after selling his ownership of Soo Machine & Auto in 1921 and divorced Violet during this decade.